 In the spirit of celebration, each year some of the stories and illustrations submitted to The Grannie Annie are selected for publication.
-Authors of stories published in the annual eBook receive a link that allows them — and their friends and family — to download complimentary copies of the paperback book that includes their work.
+Authors of stories published in the annual eBook receive a link that allows them — and their friends and family — to download complimentary copies of the book that includes their work.
 All selected stories are published on this website along with the authors' names.
-Artists whose illustrations are selected for publication are credited in the books and on this website.
-Published artists who are not also published authors receive one complimentary copy of the paperback book.
+Artists whose illustrations are selected for publication are credited in the book and on this website.
+Published artists who are not also published authors receive one complimentary copy of the book.

 The stories and illustrations that are selected for publication are announced on this website in early to mid-April, along with the authors' and artists' names.
 In addition, the authors and artists of selected works are notified via e-mail.